 - What is relaxing for you?
 Create a list of self-care activities that work for you.

 - Who can support you?
 Be aware of who you can turn to for support; friends, family or supportive groups.

 - Create a safe place or sanctuary.
 This can be a physical space that has meaning for you (in your home, outdoors or elsewhere) or a safe place created in your imagination that you can find when you close your eyes and visualize it.

 Identify how shame shows up for you

 Another sign of shame is a tendency to blame, criticize or denigrate others.
 When you put the focus on others in this way, you steer as far away as you can from your own sense of inadequacy.
 Where perfectionism tends to harm the individual, this type of manifestation of shame is typically more painful to others.
 You might have experienced a pattern of losing relationships or have heard that you are critical or unpleasant.
-Human beings have an extraordinary ability to deflect against shame, the most toxic and paralyzing emotion.
-Avoidance and denial are other ways.

 Get familiar with your wounds

 Part of the process of developing a different relationship with your shame involves bringing all relevant matters to the forefront, including painful past experiences possibly involving trauma, less than ideal parent-child relationships and other painful experiences where you might have developed a narrative that does not serve you.
 Do an honest assessment of your life from the beginning.
 Are there places where shame might have been born?